SpliFF/upspring/readme.txt

 		src/lib3ds         configure && make
 		src/LuaJIT-1.1.2   make linux

-		put the compiled libraries (*.a) in /usr/local/lib or modify src/upspring/makefile to look for them elsewhere, then cd src/upspring/ && make
+		put the compiled libraries (*.a) in /usr/local/lib/ (or modify src/upspring/makefile to look for them elsewhere) and then simply cd src/upspring/ && make

+		for now, all temporary object files are created in src/obj/ and the binary is placed in src/bin/ after linking, but do not run UpSpring from that location or it won't be able to find certain resources (button textures, etc)

 March 25, 2009 [Kloot]
 	created a github repository for the 1.54 EA source